Firework Categories, Classifications & Safety Distances

 Storage of fireworks, even consumer fireworks, is subject to legal limits in terms of amount and time.
 Whilst the vast majority of the public fall outside of the scope of these limits – due to small amounts or buying on the day they are firing – you should nonetheless be aware of these restrictions.

-All of the above points are discussed in more detail in specific sections in our firework laws and legislation section such as the guides on fireworks storage, fireworks training and fireworks insurance.
+All of the above points are discussed in more detail in specific sections in my firework laws and legislation section such as the guides on fireworks storage, fireworks training and fireworks insurance.

 What happened to British Standards (BS)?